humanai-repo/parcel-demo/dp-shakespeare/README.md

 Takes as input a summary of Shakespeare's places and executes a differentially private summary.

-Assumes you have followed [Upload Shakespeare Summary](../upload-shakespeare-summary/).
+Assumes you have run [Transform Shakespeare](../transform-shakespeare).

 ## Build